Kotak Neo - Stock Trading App

 For Experienced Traders: Information Density & Speed

-Single-screen layout with smart grouping
+Single-screen layout with all parameters accessible

 Quick toggles for advanced order types